Prosecutors: Melrose man brutally beat elderly mother, sister with rubber mallet

-MELROSE, MA (WHDH) - MELROSE, Mass.
-(WHDH) — A man charged with attempted murder in Melrose was ordered held without bail Wednesday after he was arrested Tuesday in Westborough.
+MELROSE, Mass.
+(WHDH) – A man charged with attempted murder in Melrose was ordered held without bail Wednesday after he was arrested Tuesday driving a stolen car through Westborough.

-John Ferreira, 54, is accused of sneaking into a Vinton Street apartment and brutally attacking his mother and sister over the weekend in an hourslong assault.
-Prosecutors said Ferreira used a saw to cut a hole in the wall and crawl into his sister’s apartment.
+John Ferreira, 54, is accused of sneaking into a Vinton Street apartment and brutally attacking his mother and sister over the weekend in a four-hour assault.
+Prosecutors said Ferreira used a saw to cut a hole in the wall and crawled into his sister’s apartment.

 It’s alleged that Ferreira waited several hours until his sister came home, sprayed her in the eyes with bug spray, tried to strangle her with duct tape and then beat her with a rubber mallet

-When Ferreira’s 81-year-old mother heard screams, prosecutors said he beat her too with the mallet and then tied both of them up using duct tape and zip ties.
+When Ferreira’s 81-year-old mother heard screams, prosecutors said he beat her too with the mallet as she tried to intervene.
+They said he then tied both of them up using duct tape and zip ties.

 Police caught Ferreira after a four-day manhunt when a police officer in Westborough spotted the stolen car behind a flea market.
 Officers said he was looking for a place to hide.